pollyweb-org/pollyweb-docs/4 ⚙️ Solution/45 🤲 Helper domains/Graphs 🕸/🕸🪣 Graph tables/Abouts 👥/🕸 Graph.Abouts 🪣 table.md

-# 🕸 Graph.Domains 🪣 table
+# 🕸 Graph.About 🪣 table

 > Part of the [Graph 🕸 domain](<../../🕸 Graph/🕸🤲 Graph helper.md>)